New Year’s Resolutions for Better Sleep

 4. Focus on healthy eating

-Just as important as good sleep, cleaning up your diet is a fantastic New Year’s resolution that can improve other areas of your health.
+Just as important as good sleep, cleaning up your diet is a fantastic New Year’s resolution.
 Eating healthily will not only help you feel better after indulging during the holidays, but it will also help get your sleep back on track after a few too many late nights.
-Eating less junk food, cutting out greasy foods, and limiting caffeine and alcohol will promote better rest.
 Healthy, nutritious foods are often easier for the body to digest as they contain more fibre.
-This allows your food to be processed ahead of bedtime, making sleep disturbances from issues like indigestion and waking up during the night less likely.
+This allows your food to be digested ahead of bedtime, making sleep disturbances from issues like indigestion and waking up during the night less likely.

 5. Don’t eat or drink too late